 Every year I plan my entire garden around making salsa because my family loves it so much.
 I like to use as many ingredients as I can from my garden because I can pick them right before I use them.
 It is very important to use fresh veggies when canning to avoid any contaminants.

 I have used this Salsa Recipe For Canning for many years.
-I have found that using fresh ingredients makes all the difference.
+I have found that using fresh ingredients in this salsa makes all the difference.

-Tomatoes– I prefer to us La Roma tomatoes and San Marzano tomatoes.
-I like this variety because they have more meat than they have juice which result in a thinker more meaty salsa.
-But this recipe works with any of your favorite canning tomatoes.
+Tomatoes– I prefer to use La Roma tomatoes and San Marzano tomatoes in this homemade salsa recipe.
+I like this variety because they have more meat than they have juice which results in a thinner, meaty salsa.
+But this salsa recipe works with any of your favorite canning tomatoes.
 I tried an experiment last year and I did a batch where I peeled and diced the tomatoes and a batch where I didn’t peel the tomatoes.
-The result was no one noticed a difference, the texture, and the taste was exactly the same.
-Keep in mind I use La Roma and San Marzano tomatoes neither of which had a thick skin.
-If you are using a tomato with a thicker skin it would be best to peel them.
+The result was no one noticed a difference, the texture, and the taste of the salsa was exactly the same.
+Keep in mind, I use La Roma and San Marzano tomatoes, neither of which have a thick skin.
+If you are using a tomato with a thicker skin, it would be best to peel them.

-Onions– I use yellow onions, they have the perfect flavor for this salsa.
-I also use a food processor for the onions because I prefer smaller less chunky pieces of onion.
+Onions– I use yellow onions, they have the perfect flavor for this homemade salsa recipe.
+I also use a food processor for the onions because I prefer smaller, less chunky pieces of onion in my salsa.

-Green Peppers– I just use regular green bell peppers.
-Remove all the seeds and chop. you can also use a food processor if you prefer small pieces.
+Green Peppers– I just use regular green bell peppers in this salsa recipe for canning.
+Remove all the seeds and chop.
+You can also use a food processor if you prefer small pieces.

-Garlic– Make sure you remove the peel before mincing the garlic.
-I have heard of people mincing the garlic with the peel on but I prefer to remove it so, I don’t end up with peel in my salsa.
+Garlic– Make sure you remove the peel before mincing the garlic for this easy homemade salsa.
+I have heard of people mincing the garlic with the peel on but I prefer to remove it so I don’t end up with peel in my salsa.
 Wearing gloves for this part would also be recommended or you will smell like garlic for days!!!
 I also learned this the hard way!